SciML/ModelingToolkit.jl/docs/src/tutorials/domain_connections.md

 nothing #hide
 ```

 When the system is defined we can generate a fluid component and connect it to the system.
 Here `fluid` is connected to the `src.port`, but it could also be connected to `vol.port`, any connection in the network is fine.
-Note: we can visualize the system using `ModelingToolkitDesigner.jl`, where a dashed line is used to show the `fluid` connection to represent a domain connection that is only transporting parameters and not states.
+Note: we can visualize the system using `ModelingToolkitDesigner.jl`, where a dashed line is used to show the `fluid` connection to represent a domain connection that is only transporting parameters and not unknown variables.

 ```@example domain
 @component function System(; name)